INITIAL DISCLOSURE DOCUMENT (IDD) - IMPORTANT INFORMATION

 Circumstances may arise where we have a conflict of interest between us (including our managers, employees or agents) or another of our group companies and you, or between you and another of our clients.
 We always aim to treat you fairly and avoid conflicts of interest.
 We never deliberately put ourselves in a position where our interests, or our duty to another party, prevent us from discharging our duty to you.

 We may arrange insurance for you through another company in the Arthur J. Gallagher group which acts on behalf of one or more insurers.
-An example may include the use of underwriting teams within Pen Underwriting Limited.
+An example may include a placement with a separate underwriting team within Arthur J. Gallagher Insurance Brokers Limited, Pen Underwriting Limited or Arthur J. Gallagher UK Limited.
 In arranging an insurance solution that meets your demands and needs, we will ensure that our duty to you does not conflict with the duties that an Arthur J. Gallagher group company owes to the insurers that it represents.

 Your Policy Documentation